Snapchat's users keep slipping away

 Snapchat isn't the social media powerhouse it used to be.

-In August, the company reported its first decline in daily active users, which Snap's CEO Evan Spiegel blamed on an unpopular redesign of the app.
-At the same time, it's been facing stiff competition from Facebook-owned Instagram, which also has a feature that allows users to post photos and videos that vanish in 24 hours.
+In August, the company reported its first decline in daily active users, which Snap CEO Evan Spiegel blamed on an unpopular redesign of the app.
+At the same time, it's been facing stiff competition from Facebook-owned Instagram, which also has a feature that lets users post photos and videos that vanish in 24 hours.

 Snapchat, which makes its money from ads, has been trying to get teens to spend more time on the site.
 In October, it released a list of 12 new shows making their debuts this fall.
 The company even sells video-capturing sunglasses called Spectacles.